MultihogAurelius/SillyTavern-RPGStateTracker/README.md

 1. **Initial Setup:** Use the archetype buttons on the empty tracker to roll a new character, or paste an existing sheet into the "Raw View" (if your sheet doesn't align with what the UI expects, ask the model via 💬 to fix the formatting.)
 Create a character card for your "narrator," such as Simulation Engine that I use.
 You can also name it something like Game Master.
 2. **Auto-Tracking:** As you roleplay, the extension intelligently parses assistant responses.
 It detects losses of HP, new loot, or combat triggers, running background passes to update the state.
 3. **Prompt Injection:** The State Memo and RNG Queue are injected seamlessly into your outgoing prompt.
 It acts as the "source of truth," assuring the model accurately remembers HP, inventory, and mechanical outcomes.
 4. **Validation:** Use the Delta Log (δ) to verify changes.
 If the AI ever makes a mistake, step backwards using the Snapshot Navigation (←/→) to restore a clean state.
+Not really needed in my experience much, but the option is there.

 ## Don't Care About D&D?